antiflasher/apcach/README.md

 Supported values: `apca`, `wcag`

 > Pro tip: Don't forget to adjust the contrast amount.
-APCA's scale goes from 8 to 108, WCAG scale goes from 1 to 21
+APCA's scale goes from 8 to 108, and WCAG scale goes from 1 to 21

 ### Search direction

-You can specify if you need a color lighter or darker then the comparing one (bg or fg color you provide for calculation).
-Default value is `auto` whihc means apcach will try to find find either darker of lighter color with desired contrast ratio.
+You can specify if you need a color lighter or darker than the comparing one (bg or fg color you provide for calculation).
+The default value is `auto` which means apcach will try to find either darker or lighter color with the desired contrast ratio.

 Lighter color search: